Is a King, Queen or Double bed the right size mattress for you?

 Do you need room to move around at night or less so snuggling is easier?
 Choosing the best mattress size for you (and your partner) is as important as choosing the right fit of underwear.
 Too big or too small and you’ll be uncomfortable all the time.
 While your personal preferences for mattress size may be about comfort, style or health there’s no denying your bed set the tone for how well you sleep and can affect your mood the whole day long.

-Thankfully mattresses, like underwear, come in a smorgasbord of shapes, styles and sizes.
+Thankfully mattresses, like underwear, come in a smorgasbord of shapes, styles, and sizes.
 If you sleep with someone else, you won’t be surprised to know that being disturbed by a partner is the number one sleep complaint from couples who share a bed.

-To know if a bed is the right fit for you, lie beside your partner on your mattress, with your hands under your head and your elbows pointing out.
+To know if a bed is a right fit for you, lie beside your partner on your mattress, with your hands under your head and your elbows pointing out.
 If your elbows barely graze each other or don’t touch at all, you’re on the right size mattress.

 But there’s more to understanding mattress size than elbow room.